asmbly-makerspace/NeonIntegrations/README.md

 ### Key fob system

 - Used for access into the space
-- We will need to research how to interact with this system
+- We will need to research how to interact with this system (system change for better integration is in the works)
 <br><br>

 ### Skedda

 - Scheduling system for booking time at the space
-- Checked with CSM about API, they have integrations through Zapier, but no direct access endpoint.
-May be able to reverse engineer to figure out endpoints and methods
+- Checked with CSM about API, they have integrations through Zapier, but no direct access endpoint
+- We will need to explore SSO/SAML options for user management (info [here](https://support.skedda.com/en/articles/4191038-single-sign-on-sso-via-saml-2-0))
 <br><br>

 <hr>

 ## About this repo

 This is an open-source project for ATX Hackerspace.
-Keep any API tokens or other private information should be stored in the `/private` directory which is ignored by git.
+Keep any API tokens or other private information should be stored in the `/private` directory or `config.py` both of which are ignored by git.
 If you are interested in working on this project with us, please reach out to [it@atxhs.org](mailto:it@atxhs.org).